Web Accessibility Testing Fundamentals & Tool Selection

 Prioritize remediation by impact severity, user journey criticality, and fix complexity.
 Critical navigation blockers require immediate resolution.
 Cosmetic contrast issues can be batched into sprint backlogs.

-Generate Jira/GitHub issue templates with automated DOM context, code snippets, and remediation guidance.
-Include exact line numbers, computed styles, and suggested ARIA fixes to reduce developer investigation time.
+Generate issue templates with automated DOM context, code snippets, and remediation guidance.
+Include exact CSS selectors, computed styles, and suggested ARIA fixes to reduce developer investigation time.

 Manual Validation & Assistive Tech Handoffs